Why use the North Star Framework?

 Tia’s co-workers were experienced and creative, but that almost made things worse.
 “It wasn’t for a lack of good ideas or experience,” Tia said.
 “Everyone I worked with was smart and persuasive, and they brought data to discussions of strategy and priorities.
 But a week or two later we were back to business as usual.”

+A team using the North Star Framework identifies a single, meaningful metric and a handful of contributing inputs.
 Product teams work to influence those inputs, which in turn drive the metric.
 The North Star is a leading indicator of sustainable growth and acts as a connective tissue between the product and the broader business.

 The idea of managing by a North Star is not new.
 Many methodologies promote focus with a small set of related metrics and a compelling “True North.”
 In the early 2010s, Sean Ellis and the growth hacking movement helped popularize the structure of the North Star that inspired this book.
 We use the framework ourselves in product development at Amplitude.